Written by Guest Blogger Jen Mearns, updated by TMoM Team Member Katie Moosbrugger

 3. Parks & Playgrounds

 Unless you’re experiencing extreme heat or cold, simply heading out to the park is a great way to get out of the house and let your baby get some fresh air.
 They may not be able to play on the playground, but your older kids can while the baby hangs out in the stroller or on a blanket.
 If you go to a park that has a garden, exploring the different plants and flowers with their many colors and textures is also enriching for baby.
 Definitely plan ahead and pack a diaper bag with all the necessities including bottles, diapers and extra clothes because as soon as you forget something, it will without fail be the one thing you need!
-If you need help locating one near you, check out TMoM’s directory of favorite parks and playgrounds in the Triad.
+Check out our list of favorite “Watering Holes” which hosts many ideas for walking with your baby in a carrier.
+In addition,, check out TMoM’s directory of favorite Parks and Playgrounds in the Triad.
+This list includes walking trails and playground equipment for the older ones.

 5. Pools and Splash Pads